 If you are new to the system, you need a registration letter in order to set up your payment account on sQuid.
-These are routinely given out on first admissions.
+These are routinely given out on first admission.
 A further copy can be obtained on request from the School Office.
 Please do not set up an account directly via the Squidcard website as this will not be recognised in School.
 If you are having trouble accessing the system or paying for items, the 'Guidance for Parents' document below contains some helpful hints and screenshots.

-Vyners uses a biometric solution to enable students to spend their online funds in the canteen.
+Vyners originally used a purely biometric solution to enable students to spend their online funds in the canteen.
 This converts an image of a person's fingertip into a unique alphanumeric number, which is then used to identify them.
 A biometric system also removes any inconvenience which might result from a card based system (lost and damaged cards etc).
 Attached below are some helpful FAQs from BIOSTORE, the company who supplied the biometric database.
 Please note that the biometric system only relates to canteen spend, not paying for trips and activities.

 From 1 September 2013, explicit parental consent has been needed in order for the school to take, retain and use biometric IDs.
 All parents must complete and return a consent form before a biometric image can be taken.
 The consent form is sought during student enrolment.